-Welcome to the Sayulita I saw, experienced and loved.
-Here’s my two days in Sayulita recommendations.
+This is the Sayulita I saw, experienced and loved.

-Bus travel in Mexico is very safe and efficient.
-If you are on a budget, the bus station in Puerto Vallarta is close to the airport so you could easily fly in and take a bus to Sayulita.
-The bus station in Sayulita is within walking distance of center of town so once you are there you can walk around town.
+If you are on a budget, bus travel in Mexico is perfectly affordable and a great way to get around.
+The bus station in Puerto Vallarta is close to the airport so you could easily fly in and take a bus straight to Sayulita.
+The bus station in Sayulita is located a bit out of downtown but still easily walkable if you are staying in town.